hexagontk/hexagon/README.md

 To know what issues are currently open and be aware of the next features you can check the [Project Board] at GitHub.

 You can ask any question, suggestion or complaint at the project's [Slack channel][Slack].
-And be up to date of project's news following [@hexagon_kt] in Twitter.
+You can be up to date of project's news following [@hexagon_kt] on Twitter.

 Thanks to all project's [contributors]!